Stephanie Beacham: Career

 In November 2008, it was announced that Beacham had joined the cast of ITV's Coronation Street portraying Martha Fraser, a love interest for Ken Barlow (played by William Roache).
 She made her first appearance on 26 January 2009, appearing in twenty-two episodes until her last appearance on 4 May 2009.
 Later in 2009, Beacham guest starred in an episode of the comedy series Free Agents.

 In February 2010, Beacham appeared in the final episode of the BBC series Material Girl.
 In April 2010, she made a guest appearance in the long-running BBC hospital drama series Casualty.
 She then starred as Maria Callas in a UK tour of Master Class from 2010 to 2011.
 In January 2010, Beacham entered Channel 4's seventh and final series of Celebrity Big Brother as a housemate; she was the only female to make it to the final and finished in fifth place on 29 January 2010.

 In October 2011, Beacham released her autobiography Many Lives, in which she discusses her life and career.
 The book includes a foreword written by her Coronation Street co-star William Roache.
 In 2012, Beacham reunited with her Dynasty co-star Joan Collins in a UK television advert for Snickers.
 She also appeared as store manager Lorraine Chain in Sky1's supermarket-based sitcom Trollied for eight episodes between August 2012 and October 2012.
 The same year, she also appeared in three episodes of Sky Living's Mount Pleasant as Aunty Pam, and in January 2013, Beacham guest starred in an episode of Death in Paradise.
-From 2014 to 2016 played Maureen in the BBC sitcom Boomers.
+From 2014 to 2016 she played June Whitfield's daughter Maureen in the BBC sitcom Boomers.
 She also starred in the film Wild Oats (2016) with Shirley MacLaine and Demi Moore.